betaflight/betaflight/docs/1wire.md

 ## Wiring

   - For the NAZE, no external wiring is necessary.
-Simply plugin the board via USB cable.
+Simply plug in the board via USB cable.

   - For the CC3D, connect [a USB to UART adapter](http://bit.ly/cf-cp2102) to the main port.
 If you need one, I prefer the [CP2102](http://bit.ly/cf-cp2102) as it is cheap and [the driver](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) is readily available.